jamestharpe/gas-pump-xstate-tutorial/readme.md

 });
 ```

+Make sure to save your work so that it shows up!

 #### 4. Try it!

 Congrats!
 You just built a simple UI based on a business defined workflow!
-Note that the XState inspection window will update interactively as you move through the flow.
+Note that the application UI (on the right of the Code Sandbox) the XState inspection window will update interactively as you move through the flow.
 Try it out!

-#### 5. Experiment
+#### 5. Experiment (Optional)

-Try to add a "BACK" event that will take the user to the previous step of the workflow.
+Try to add a "BACK" event to each state that will take the user to the previous step of the workflow.
+Can you figure out how to do it? (hint: Add more events)

 ### B. Dynamic Gas Station Workflow